Money can be tough to manage at the best of times, let alone when you’re trying to run your own hair and beauty business!

 Let clients choose how to pay

 How do you keep your cash flow flowing?
 It’s simple – order weekly or fortnightly instead of monthly!
-You can do this by keeping a close eye on your stock levels in Kitomba and buying only what you need.
-Some items however, such as towels, gift bags, gift cards or salon menus should be bought in bulk to help reduce costs.
+You can do this by keeping a close eye on your stock levels using your salon software and buying only what you need.
+Some items however, such as towels, gift bags, gift cards or salon menus should be purchased in bulk to help reduce costs.

 If you’re struggling with managing your money, start with these easy steps to get back in control of your finances and you’ll start seeing a change in your business.